NVIDIA/modulus/examples/cfd/external_aerodynamics/xmeshgraphnet/README.md

 aerodynamic data are published in open-source formats.
 For more technical details about this dataset, please refer to their [paper](https://arxiv.org/pdf/2408.11969).

-## Training the XAeroNet-S model
+## Training the surface model

-To train the XAeroNet-S model, follow these steps:
+To train the surface model, follow these steps:

 1. Download the DrivAer ML dataset using the provided `download_aws_dataset.sh` script.